MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 Network security groups created for Cloud PCs aren't cleaned up, as there may be other objects relying on those groups.

-Any on-premises Microsoft Entra computer accounts that were joined to the domain during provisioning aren't be deleted.
+Any on-premises Microsoft Entra computer accounts that were joined to the domain during provisioning aren't deleted.
 Windows 365 doesn't have sufficient permissions to delete on-premises computer objects, so instead the redundant computer objects are disabled.
 We encourage your organization to clean up these disabled computer objects during  your regular maintenance process.

 <!-- ########################## -->
 ## Next steps